-HTC’s Sensation is not in direct competition with Huawei’s Ideos X5.
+HTC’s Sensation is not a direct competitor to Huawei’s Ideos X5.

-At NZ$1100 a pop, HTC’s flagship Sensation costs almost twice as much as the middle of the range NZ$600 Ideos X5.
+At NZ$1100, HTC’s flagship Sensation costs almost twice as much as the NZ$600 Ideos X5.

 It boils down to four things:

 - battery life and

 There are other minor differences.
 These are the ones that count.

 Spending an extra NZ$500 buys a better display.
 The HTC Sensation’s screen is 110mm across the diagonal compared to the Ideos X5’s 97mm.
 This doesn’t sound much.
 More important, the Sensation has 960 by 540 pixels while the Ideos X5 is just 800 by 480.

 In practice these numbers add up to a huge difference.